ShaashvatShetty/Pi0_cameraStream/README.md

 sudo pip3 install Flask

-next open up the terminal on the Pi and write git clone
+next open up the terminal on the Pi and write git clone https://github.com/ShaashvatShetty/Pi0_cameraStream.git

+type the ip address into the laptop search bar

+The video should stream